 The CAN controller supports the following modes of operation:

 - Configuration

 - Normal

 - Sleep

 - Loop Back

 Table 2 defines the CAN Controller modes of operation and corresponding control and status bits.
-Figure 6 shows the Mode Transition Diagram and the conditions for mode transition.
-Inputs that affect the mode transitions are defined in "Xilinx CAN Controller Configuration Register Descriptions" on page 12.
+Inputs that affect the mode transitions are defined in "Xilinx CAN Controller Configuration Register Descriptions" on page 11.